All Episodes

 And getting calls like yours is an inspiration.

-I mean, you're 10 and you know about the battle of 1812, but you want to see Rush Revere and the gang time travel back there.
+I mean, you're 10 and you know about the Battle of 1812, but you want to see Rush Revere and the gang time travel back there.

 So I appreciate the request.

-And I I can't tell you if we'll do it or when, but uh note that we have made a note of it ourselves, and we appreciate it, Matthew, very much.
+And I can't tell you if we'll do it or when, but note that we have made a note of it ourselves.

-Hang on, Matthew, because uh uh I want to find out if there's anything you need from the uh from the gang at Rush Revere in Liberty if you've got all the books and the audio CDs.
+Hang on, Matthew, because I want to find out if there's anything you need from the gang at Rush Revere and Liberty.

 So hang on for Mr. Snerdley, and we will be back after this, folks.